hughbien/notebook/molecular_and_cell_biology_for_dummies.md

 **Restriction endonucleases or restriction enzymes** are made by bacteria and cut strands of DNA into smaller pieces.
 It's used to fight off viruses, chopping off infected DNA so it can't destroy the entire cell.
 Restriction enzymes make cutting/combining pieces of DNA easy.

+A **plasmid** is a DNA molecule separate from chromosomal DNA that can replicate on its own.
+It's usually in a ring shape and found in bacteria (though sometimes can be found in eukaryotes).

 Example of cutting a human gene and placing it into bacteria:

 1. Choose a restriction enzyme that forms sticky ends when it cuts DNA, sticky ends being pieces of single stranded DNA that are complementary